HXLStandard/libhxl-js/README.md

 withoutColumns(tagPatterns) | Include only columns _not_ matching (any of) _tagPatterns_
-count(tagPatterns, aggregate=null) | Aggregate data (like in a pivot table) for the columns matching _tagPatterns,_ and optionally produce aggregate values for the first column matching the tag pattern _aggregate_ rename(tagPattern, spec, header=null, index=0) | Rename the _index_ column matching _tagPattern_ to use the hashtag and attributes _spec_ and optionally the new header _header_ preview(maxRows=10) | Filter to a maximum of _maxRows_ rows. catch() | Create a permanent copy of the data at this point in the pipeline, so that earlier filters don't have to be rerun. index() | Number repeated tag specs by adding the attributes +i0, +i1, etc to simplify processing.
+count(tagPatterns, aggregate=null) | Aggregate data (like in a pivot table) for the columns matching _tagPatterns,_ and optionally produce aggregate values for the first column matching the tag pattern _aggregate_ rename(tagPattern, spec, header=null, index=0) | Rename the _index_ column matching _tagPattern_ to use the hashtag and attributes _spec_ and optionally the new header _header_ sort(tagPatterns, reverse=false) | Sort the dataset using columns matching tagPatterns as keys, with numeric comparison where possible preview(maxRows=10) | Filter to a maximum of _maxRows_ rows. catch() | Create a permanent copy of the data at this point in the pipeline, so that earlier filters don't have to be rerun. index() | Number repeated tag specs by adding the attributes +i0, +i1, etc to simplify processing.